 Cons of Hiring an In-House Writer

 From a purely financial standpoint, the costs associated with hiring a full-time writer mean small companies may not benefit from hiring in-house.
-A good compromise is to start with a freelance writer and then move on to hiring one in-house.
-This is not to say you shouldn’t analyze your situation with your financial advisor (or CFO in case you have one).
+In this case, you can hire content writers in a contract basis and then move on to hiring one in-house.

 In the meantime, let’s just say if you are a small company with a small marketing team, having a full-time writer may not be the best decision you can make.
 As a recommendation, start with one or two high-quality contractors, and once you find your content is pushing your growth, hire them.